rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 >In the case of the archive formats, only flat archives are supported.
 This means the decompressed content should consist of files at the root level without any directories.

-## Example
+## Tutorial
-Let's work through an example of loading an extension into rqlite.
+Let's work through loading an extension into rqlite.
 We will use the example _rot13_ and _carray_ extensions, which are available on the [SQLite website](https://www.sqlite.org/src/file/ext/misc).

 ### Compile the extensions
 In this example download the source code and compile it using `gcc`.
 Once compiled we add the object files to a new directory dedicated to extensions.
 We will also create zipfile containing both extensions, to demonstrate an alternative approach.